bFraley/lexninja/implementation.md

 * Weapons
 * Heart (health boost)

-The city will be an array of 3 arrays.
+The city will be an array of Building objects.

-Each array will contain three dictionaries.
+* 5 of 9 buildings will contain an opponent.
+While the other

-Each dictionary has a single key and value.
+* 4 of 9 buildings will contain a heart health item.

-The keys will be named 'block1' through 'block9'
+* Inside 1 of the 5 buildings that contain an opponent will be the ancient golden sword item.

-The value of each key will be an instance of Building.
+* The opponent in the building that contains the golden sword will take 6 strikes to defeat and will be immune to nunchuck and throwing star strikes.

-5 of 9 buildings will contain an opponent.
-While the other 4 of 9 buildings will contain a heart health item.
+So, only 6 strikes of the sword will defeat the 'boss' protecting the sword.

-Inside 1 of the 5 buildings that contain an opponent will be the ancient golden sword item.
-The opponent in the building that contains the golden sword will take 6 strikes to defeat, and will be immune to nunchuck and throwing star strikes.
-Only 6 strikes of the sword will defeat the 'boss' protecting the sword.
-Regular opponents are defeated after 3 strikes of any weapon.
+* Regular opponents are defeated after 3 strikes of any weapon.

 ## Main Menu